walid-mashal/laravel-validation/README.md

 The field under validation must be present in the input data.

+#### same:field

+The given field must match the field under validation.

 #### size:value

-The field under validation must have a size matching the given value.
+The field under validation must have a size matching the given **value**.
 For string data, value corresponds to the number of characters.
-For numeric data, value corresponds to a given integer value.
+For numeric data, **value** corresponds to a given integer value.

 #### website

-The field under validation must have a valid website url as value. for example: https://www.example.com
+The field under validation must have a valid website url as value. for example: https://www.example.com or www.example.com

-#### different:field

-The given field must be different than the field under validation.

-#### same:field

-The given field must match the field under validation.